Tongue Tied (Grouplove song)

 "Tongue Tied" is a song by American indie rock band Grouplove, featured on their debut studio album Never Trust a Happy Song (2011).
 The song was released as the second single from the album on September 2, 2011.
 It was featured in an Apple iPod Touch commercial in 2011.
 On June 18, 2012, "Tongue Tied" reached the number-one position on the Billboard Alternative Songs chart, becoming their first number-one single.
 In May 2012, the song was covered by Fox television series Glee in the season 3 episode "Nationals".
-It also appears in The Three Stooges, Wadjda, Rock Band 4, GT Racing 2: The Real Car Experience, Premature and Fuser.
+The song has also been performed on various late-night talk shows, and has also appeared in several other films and video games, such as The Three Stooges, Wadjda, Rock Band 4, GT Racing 2: The Real Car Experience, Premature and Fuser.

-"Tongue Tied" received mixed to negative reviews from critics, with criticism directed towards the use of synthesizers.
-Despite its reception, it remains the band's highest charting single to date, becoming their first song to chart on the Billboard Hot 100, where it peaked at 42, as well as number 3 on the Rock Songs chart.
-The song has been performed on various late-night talk shows, as well as on the American musical comedy-drama television series Glee.
+"Tongue Tied" received mixed reviews from critics, with criticism directed towards the over usage of synthesizers and its generic and formulaic nature.
+Despite this, it remains the band's only song to enter the Billboard Hot 100, where it peaked at 42, as well as number three on the Rock Songs chart.